-The Director is appointed by the Board, from a short list prepared for the Board by an appointments committee normally comprising the Chair, Deputy Chair and one other Board member.
-At least one member of the appointments committee must be a lay member and at least one member must be either a Vice-Chancellor or another academic member.
+AQA's Executive Director is appointed by the Board, on the basis of a recommendation made by an appointments committee of the Board.
+The appointments committee normally comprises the Chair, Deputy Chair, an experienced student member of the Board, and one other Board member.
+At least one member of the appointments committee must be Māori, at least one member must be a lay member, and at least one member must be either a Vice-Chancellor or another academic member.
+An academic member is someone with substantial experience of the university sector in Aotearoa New Zealand.